Flathead High School

 Flathead High School is an American public secondary school located in Kalispell, Montana.
 It is one of two high schools in District #5 of the Kalispell Public Schools.
+Originally Flathead County High School is offers an International Baccalaureate Diploma Programme.
+Its teams have won various state championships.
+The Flathead High School mascot is the Brave and Bravette and the school colors are black and orange.

 History

 Flathead High school was founded in the late 1890s.
 Its original name was Flathead County High School.

 Academics

 Flathead High School offers the International Baccalaureate Programme, including the IB diploma programme.
 Flathead became the first IB school in the state of Montana on 16 February 2004 and is part of the IB North American region.

 Athletics

 The Flathead High School mascot is the Brave and Bravette.